Patient and Family Bill Of Rights and Responsibilities

 Confidentiality and privacy:

-All Al Ahsa Hospital patients and their families have the following responsibilities:
+All Al Asha Hospital patients and their families have the following responsibilities:

 -Deal with hospital staff and other patients in a decent manner and respect their privacy.

 -Follow and show respect and consideration for the hospital property, rules and regulations by: